RuriOSS/ce-lang/README.md

 ```
 And I had a special rule for seccomp.c in ruri, so you can already see cwte in ruri.
 Anyway I've successfully made a 1853->1210 line code reduction in seccomp.c, 34.7% code reduction, that's a good start.
+Cwte will have two modes, one is `gen`, means `auto-generate` or `general` mode, this mode will use `.hce` files.
+And `scmp`, means `seccomp` mode in historical design, or `strcmp` mode in future design, this mode will be a json-drived code generator, and only act for json-specified code replacement.
 # ::::< About cwte:
 "Let's zip the tail, and now we have a fuwafuwa cat".
 Cwte (cute) stands for "C with tailed error-handler/Cute way to handle error/~~Cry to error~~/~~C-Way-To-Evolve (Oh no, never let tail wag cat)~~", it's a cute and concise error handling extension for C, with zero syntax breaking, and the tail will never wag the cat.